travis-ci/docs-travis-ci-com/user/uploading-artifacts.md

 <div id="toc">
 </div>

 Travis CI can automatically upload your build artifacts to S3.
+Unless you programatically generate unique filenames and folders, artefacts are overwritten every build.

 For a minimal configuration, all you need to do is add the following to your `.travis.yml`: